 It doesn’t take long to pick up on an island’s signature drink.
 A postcard here, an invitation there, a suggestion at the behest of a total stranger…

-“Would you like a sex on the beach?” is one way to get the conversation started.
-I’m never sure whether to feel uncomfortable about the unwarranted sexual overtures or whether the grammatical injuries inflicted upon the sentence offend me more.
+“Would you like a Sex on the beach?” is one way to get the conversation started.
+I’m never sure which is worse.
+The unwelcome sexual overtones or the injuries inflicted upon grammar in the sentence.

-As I sipped my first one, a surprisingly strong mix of sweet Baileys-like fluid topped up with zesty citrus and an unexpected flourish of nutmeg, a deep-tanned woman moored her boat and strode past me, pausing only to tell me this:
+The drink itself involves a surprisingly strong mix of sweet Baileys-like fluid topped up with zesty citrus and nutmeg.
+As I sipped my first one, a deep-tanned woman moored her boat and strode past me, pausing only to tell me this:

-“The real ones aren’t from here,” she said with a lusciously stereotypical flick of her long blonde hair.
+“The real ones aren’t from here,” she said with a stereotypical flick of her luscious blonde hair.
 “They come from Soggy Dollar on Jost van Dyke Island.”

 “We usually like it there,” she went on “but they don’t have enough jetties for our boats.”

-Perhaps by coincidence, the painkiller came in to existence just as the real Purser’s Rum came to an end and naval officers lost their daily tipple on what became known as Black Tot Day.
+Perhaps by coincidence, perhaps not, the painkiller came in to existence just as the real Purser’s Rum came to an end.

 2 lots Pusser’s Rum